ShyAssassin/RhythmPy/README.md

 <sup>In theory this project should work on Mac / Linux but i have not tested it yet</sup>

 1. <a href="https://github.com/assassinsorrow/Mania-Bot/releases">Download the latest release</a> or Clone the Repo (`git clone https://github.com/assassinsorrow/Mania-Bot.git`)
-2. install needed dependencies (`pip install -r requirements.txt`) or run the Setup script
+2. run the `Setup.py` script to install needed dependencies or install manually with (`pip install -r requirements.txt`)
 3. Run `Main.py` to start the program (`python Main.py`)

 ## Contributing